Sofosbuvir

 Before taking sofosbuvir,

-• The following herbal product may interact with sofosbuvir: St. John's wort.
+• the following herbal product may interact with sofosbuvir: St. John's wort.
 Be sure to let your doctor and pharmacist know that you are taking this medication before you start taking sofosbuvir.
 Do not start this medication while taking sofosbuvir without discussing with your healthcare provider.

 • tell your doctor if you have had a liver transplant or if you have or have ever had human immunodeficiency virus (HIV), any type of liver disease other than hepatitis C, kidney disease, or are on dialysis.